Welcome, Guest. Please login or register.

 Somehow, I get the picture you reject such Burkean logic?
 Just call it a hunch.
 Grin Tongue

 Part of me doesn't want to table this either.
 I wanted to have lots of fun fighting against ILV here.
-Tongue
+Evil Tongue

 Logged